 Clinical Pharmacy Specialist, Family Medicine, Community Hospital East

 PGY2 behavioral care residency

-The behavioral care specialty residency is for PGY1 residency graduates who desire to become leaders in psychopharmacology/neurology.
+The behavioral care specialty residency started in 2010 and is for PGY1 residency graduates who desire to become leaders in psychopharmacology/neurology.
 Residents in this program are called upon to resolve real-life challenges and issues in a supportive and nurturing environment.
 The behavioral care pavilion at Community Hospital North consists of nine units and is approximately 120 beds allowing the resident to gain experience in multiple and diverse areas of behavioral care.